-Juicy, meaty, and delicious, beefsteak tomatoes are among the most hearty of all tomatoes and make for the ideal tomatoes for sandwiches and burgers.
+Juicy, meaty, and delicious beefsteak tomatoes are among the most hearty tomatoes and make for the ideal tomatoes for sandwiches and burgers.
 The thick and fleshy beefsteak is the largest of all varieties of tomatoes.

-However, there are a few things you need to know to grow the plumpest and juiciest beefsteak, and in this guide, we’ll tell you everything you’ll need to be successful.
+However, there are a few things you need to know to grow beefsteak tomato plants and get the plumpest and juiciest beefsteak.
+In in this guide, we’ll tell you everything you’ll need to be successful.

 The Best Beefsteak Tomato Varieties

-Now, if you’re new to tomato growing, it might be surprising to learn that there are many sub-varieties within some varieties, such as beefsteak tomatoes.
-Here’s a list of just a few of the different types of beefsteak tomatoes you can grow:
+Now, if you’re new to tomato growing, it might be surprising to learn just how many varieties of beefsteak tomatoes there are.
+Here’s a list of some of the different types of beefsteak tomatoes – hybrids and heirlooms – you can grow:

 Beefsteak tomatoes are known for their meaty bodies and numerous seeds.
 Here’s a list of some of their characteristics: